bereanarchive/bereanarchive/about.md

 ### 5. Primarily argue from data

-Quotes can be useful for understanding perspective or to describe data that was witnessed.
-But we prefer to first argue from data points when available.
+Quotes giving a perspective can be useful too, but we prefer to first argue from data points when available.

 ### 6. Engaging EVERY critical argument